mazenclive/daft-automation/README.md

 # daft.ie Automation

-Script to automate process for applying to rented property on daft.ie
+Script to automate process for applying for rented property on daft.ie

 ## Setup